Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-30-hearts-minds.md

 Bartlett handed him the folder.
 Alongside the usual TOP SECRET warnings and the AEC logo of Allied Extrasolar Command, the proposed project’s name was on the first page.

-Claude read it. "...GALACTIC VACCINE… Oh, no. Really?"
+Claude read it. "...GALACTIC VACCINE...
+Oh, no. Really?"

 Bartlett nodded.
 "Yyyup.
 One of those cases of fighting a fire by lighting it early, eh?
 Or, uh, maybe setting off an avalanche before it gets too big."

 "And Tremblay wants *me* to head out there and oversee this?"

-"He didn’t explicitly name you, but damn if I can think of somebody better to midwife that project… or overrule it and find something better."
+"He didn’t explicitly name you, but damn if I can think of somebody better to midwife that project... or overrule it and find something better."
 Bartlett perched on the edge of his desk.
 "Claude, come on.
 You could have made lieutenant colonel two or three years ago.
 This is a *huge* career opportunity for you!"

 "I’m happy where I am, Bear!"
 Claude replied, using Bartlett’s nickname.